 “Try da soup,” he would say.
 “It’s VONderfull!”

 (After Billy moved from our building the restaurant became a favorite of mine.
 I eat there often.
 It is called The Grill on the Alley.)

 As we walked there he talked of running into Greta Garbo in a sweatshirt and matching pants out for a run on Rodeo Drive.
 As we passed, a brick building was beginning to be taken down.

 “Look,” I said.
 “They’re demolishing The Daisy.”
-I remembered the nightclub from my own visits and before that from Gay Talese’s famous Esquire piece about Frank Sinatra and his altercation with the bombastic science fiction author Harlan Ellison, whose obituary I read in the New York Times this morning with breakfast.
+I remembered the nightclub from my own visits and before that from Gay Talese’s famous Esquire piece about Frank Sinatra and his altercation with the bombastic science fiction author Harlan Ellison, whose obituary I read in the New York Times that morning with breakfast.
 My mention of The Daisy meant nothing to Billy.

 “Young man,” he said.
 “That was Romanoffs.”

 I had known Mike Romanoff.
 His wife had worked at the Staircase, a shop across Santa Monica Boulevard from our building until his death.
-And years before that Mike, whose real name was Harry Geruson, had told me that his last restaurant had been at another location south of Wilshire Boulevard that had, as he put it, exquisitely terrible plumbing.
+And years before that Mike, whose real name was Harry Gerguson, had told me that his last restaurant had been at another location south of Wilshire Boulevard that had, as he put it, exquisitely terrible plumbing.